 Suspended for Any Other Reason

-To reinstate your license, you must pay a $10 reinstatement fee in addition to an application fee.
+To reinstate your license, you must pay a $10 suspension fee and may include an application fee.
 If we do not have a digital photo on file, you must apply in person.
 Otherwise, you may pay these fees by mail or online at AZMVDNow.gov.

 You must obtain proof of future financial responsibility if suspended for one of these reasons: